X-ray fluorescence: Structural analysis lines

-These kinds of measurements are mostly done at synchrotron facilities, although a number of so-called "In-Lab"-Spectrometers have been developed and used for pre-beamtime (time at a synchrotron) measurements.
+These measurements are mostly done at synchrotron facilities, although a number of so-called "in-lab"-spectrometers have been developed and used for pre-beamtime (time at a synchrotron) measurements.

 Detectors

 Detectors used for wavelength dispersive spectrometry need to have high pulse processing speeds in order to cope with the very high photon count rates that can be obtained.
 In addition, they need sufficient energy resolution to allow filtering-out of background noise and spurious photons from the primary beam or from crystal fluorescence.
 There are four common types of detector: